Glide Symmetry Protected Higher-Order Topological Insulators from Semimetals with butterfly-like Nodal Lines: Discussion

+In Ref.~\cite{Xiaoting2020a}, we demonstrated that 9 ($Pbam$ (No. 55), $Pccn$ (No. 56), $Pnnm$ (No. 58), $Pnma$ (No.62),$P4/mbm$ (No. 127), $P4/mcn$ (No.128), $P4_2/mbc$ (No.135), $P4_2/mnm$ (No.136), $P4_2/ncm$ (No.138)) out of 230 SGs can host CICEs centered at certain TRIM points in the absence of SOC.
+However, only two wallpaper groups, namely $pgg$ ((001) surface of $Pbam$ (No. 55)) and $p4g$ ((001) surface of $P4/mbm$ (No. 127) and $P4_2/mbc$ (No. 135)), containing double-glide lines, can support fourfold Dirac fermions when SOC is introduced.
+Consequently, only 3 ($Pbam$ (No. 55), $P4/mbm$ (No. 127) and $P4_2/mbc$ (No. 135)) of the 9 SGs can support the fourfold Dirac fermions on their (001) surfaces.
+In SG $Pnma$ (No.55), the CICE resides on the (010) rather than the (001) plane, and the (010) surface ($pg$) contains a single glide line.
+Therefore, the (010) TSSs of the corresponding TCI are hourglass fermions instead.
+For the rest 5 SGs, due to the lack of glide symmetry preserved on their (001) surfaces, the nonsymmorphic fourfold Dirac or hourglass fermions would not be expected.

-{\it Conclusion--} In summary, inclusion of SOC in the model Hamiltonian describing our recently proposed novel family of butterfly-like CICE NDLs in SG $Pbam$,\cite{Xiaoting2020} unveils intriguing topological properties.
-The SOC drives the TSM to a $\Z_4=2$ topological crystalline insulator (TCI) with higher order topology, supporting in turn a double-hourglass fermion on the (001) surface protected by two coexisting glide mirrors.
+In summary, inclusion of SOC in the model Hamiltonian describing our recently proposed a family of butterfly-like CICE NLs in SG $Pbam$ (No. 55)~\cite{Xiaoting2020a} unveils intrinsic connection of the CICE NLSM and the TCI protected by two glide symmetries.
+The SOC drives the TSM to a $\Z_4=2$ TCI with higher order topology, supporting in turn a fourfold Dirac fermion on the (001) surface protected by two coexisting glide symmetries of WG $pgg$.
+As a candidate material of this type of TCI, Sr$_2$Pb$_3$ (SG $P4/mbm$ No.127) has been studied in~\cite{Wieder2018a}.
 Moreover, its higher order topology is corroborated for the first time by the emergence of 1D hinge states protected by glide symmetry.
-Finally, our elementary band representations (EBRs) analysis (See Supplemental Material) demonstrates a rich phase diagram featuring multifarious TCI phases.
+This intriguing TCI phase provides a platform for exploring exotic physics, such as the electron transport and thermoelectric effect on the surfaces/hinges.
+Our proposed glide-protected HOTI may have important implications on the emergence of Majorana zero modes via proximity of the HOTI to a superconductor~\cite{Hsu2018}, which exhibit distinct features compared to those in TI/SC heterostructures. {Finally, our EBRs analysis of the tight binding model in Supplemental Materials~\cite{JuanSI} (Section.
+B) demonstrates a rich phase diagram featuring TCI, strong topological insulator (TI) and obstructed atomic insulator (OAI) phases.}